 When your vertigo condition links to anxiety, counseling and cognitive behavioral therapy may assist you in reducing the severity and frequency of your condition.

-Some medications help reduce your migraines, thus also minimizing your vertigo in response.
+Some medications help reduce your migraines, thus also minimizing your spinning in response.
 However, some prescription meds have known side-effects, so please keep that in mind.

 This method is usually your last line of defense.
 This procedure is generally saved as a last resort when none of the other techniques and suggestions work.
 Surgery can take away a tumor or correct an injury to the neck or brain.